-Copies of the publications
+Record of the publications in KAR

 - Create a full record for each publication on KAR with links to the publisher's pages for the work.
 Where possible, upload a compliant copy of the full-text (pdf) to the record.
 If that's not possible, the link to the publisher's page will allow others to access the work.

 - Each record will have its own URL in KAR (which will look a bit like this: https://kar.kent.ac.uk/69412/).
 Add these URLs to the bibliographic list.

 - If you have included published versions of your work (as they appear on the publisher’s website with the publisher’s typesetting, fonts, formatting logo, etc) that have not been made available under a Creative Commons licence, you should redact this material from your thesis and deposit the full version and a redacted version.